94th Regiment of Foot

-The 94th Regiment of Foot was a British Army line infantry regiment, raised as the Scotch Brigade in October 1794.
-It was renumbered as the 94th Regiment of Foot in December 1802 and disbanded in December 1818.
+The 94th Regiment of Foot was a line infantry regiment of the British Army.
+Raised as the Scotch Brigade in October 1794, it was renumbered as the 94th Regiment of Foot in December 1802 and disbanded in December 1818.
 The regiment was reformed in December 1823 and served until 1881 when it amalgamated with the 88th Regiment of Foot to form the Connaught Rangers.

 History

 Formation

 The regiment was raised, from officers who had previously served in the Scots Brigade, by General Francis Dundas as the Scotch Brigade on 9 October 1794.
 The regiment embarked for Gibraltar in November 1795 and then moved on to South Africa in 1796 before transferring to India in late 1798.
 The regiment landed at Madras in January 1799 and saw action at the Battle of Mallavelly in March 1799 and the siege of Seringapatam in April 1799 during the Fourth Anglo-Mysore War.
 It was renumbered as the 94th Regiment of Foot in December 1802.
 It also took part in the Battle of Argaon in November 1803 and the Capture of Gawilghur in December 1803 during the Second Anglo-Maratha War.
 At Gawilghur, Captain Campbell led the light company of the regiment up the assault ladders and over the walls of the fort, which had previously been considered impregnable, and then let the rest of the British force in through the main gate.
 The regiment embarked for home in October 1807.